Colors That Go With Navy Blue — 15 Combos That Show This Color is More Versatile Than You Think

 (Image credit: Future)

 Lilac and lavender have been gaining quite a bit of traction recently.
-It's a very calming hue, that much like pink does need something darker to ground it and give it a less saccharine quality.
-Plus, many colors go with lavender.
-Hence why it works so well with navy blue.
-It has the same cool undertones but adds a softness to the darker shade and you can find lilac shades that are so subtle, they almost just act like a neutral.
+They're very calming hues, and as such, much like pink, need something darker to ground them and give them a less saccharine quality.
+Plenty of colors go with lavender, which is why it works so well with navy blue.
+It has the same cool undertones but adds a softness to the darker shade.
+Sometimes you can find lilac shades so subtle they almost act like a neutral.

 A living room with navy blue sofa and grey walls